Skip to main content

 Rare symptoms

-• People with influenza sometimes get swollen airways (acute bronchitis), swelling in their voice box and windpipe that causes a bark-like cough (croup), ear infection that causes earache (otitis media) and infected lungs (pneumonia).
+• People with influenza sometimes get swollen airways (acute bronchitis), swelling in their voice box and windpipe that causes a bark-like cough (croup), ear infection that causes ear ache (otitis media) and infected lungs (pneumonia).

 Very rare symptoms